Yulong River

 Where to go on the Yulong River?

-When to visit the Yulong?
+When to visit the Yulong River?

 This is a subtropical river valley, so summers are hot and humid, with frequent afternoon showers — July and August are the busiest months for local visitors.
 Spring and autumn bring milder weather and clearer skies, making them the best times to visit.
 Winter is cooler and much quieter; the river slows, and the countryside feels reflective and peaceful.